by Ian Khan | Jul 23, 2024 | Uncategorized

-Prof. Sir Andre Geim – A Nobel laureate, Geim is recognized for isolation of graphene, a single layer of atoms.
-His work has spearheaded research into the remarkable properties and applications of this two-dimensional material.
+Prof. Sir Andre Geim – A Nobel laureate, Geim is recognized for his isolation of graphene, a single layer of carbon atoms.
+His work has spearheaded research into the remarkable properties and potential applications of this two-dimensional material.

 Dr. Yet-Ming Chiang – As a materials scientist, Dr. Chiang’s research revolves around the design, synthesis, and characterization of advanced materials for energy storage.
 He’s been instrumental in developing next-generation batteries.